fametrano/fametrano.github.io/_pages/ird.md

 ## Exam

-Students attending the lessons are asked to solve the homework assignments for each lesson.
+Students attending the lessons are asked to solve some assignments.
-Homeworks have a deadline and are not required/allowed for students that did not actively partecipate to the semester activity.
+Assignments have a deadline and are not required/allowed for students that did not actively partecipate to the semester didactical activity.

-Homework can be tackled cooperatively by team of students, up to three students.
-Successfull homeworks will contribute up to 5 points to the final grade.
+Assignments can be tackled cooperatively by team of students, up to three students.
+Successful assignments will contribute up to five points to the final grade.

-Please send the homeworks
+Please send the assignments
 to the e-mail that will be indicated with subject **IRD202010 #1** for the first assignment,
 **IRD202010 #2** for the second assignment,
 etc.

-The final exam will be individual.
+The final oral exam will be individual.

 ## Lessons' calendar and material